-Hub Connectors for Twitter, Facebook, and ABC
+Hub Connectors for Twitter, Facebook, ABC, and WhatsApp

 Why Use the Hub Connectors?

 Prior to the release of Genesys Social Engagement 8.5.2, the APIs for Twitter and Facebook were installed on-premise at the customer’s site.
 The key problem experienced by customers around this architecture related to the volatility of the Twitter and Facebook APIs.
 It is often the case that Twitter and Facebook make changes to their APIs with minimal notice.
 The repercussions of these changes are often unknown until after they have been rolled out.
 By moving the Social Media API connectors to the Genesys Hub, Genesys can track and apply changes to the APIs centrally and without the need to release hot-fixes; thus protecting you from the volatility and reducing the risk of unexpected service outages.
 When the drivers are managed in the cloud, Genesys has the opportunity to provide you with the latest versions of the APIs on a more consistent basis.

 In 8.5.2 and later you can also benefit from the use of Social Analytics.
 Social Analytics allows users to delve into their social traffic and conversations and gain insights into trends and opportunities to improve service.
 In order to use Social Analytics, you need up to four months of data stored in the Genesys Hub.